Micromax Canvas Doodle 2 Review

 Coming to the battery life, the phone packs a 2600 mAh battery, larger than all the Canvas phones released so far.
 Since the battery has to power the huge display, it lasts for a day with average use, that include, few calls, SMS, few image captures, couple of hours of music playback and some 3G usage.
 If you use 3G data and play high-end games, it’ll last less than a day.
 The phone doesn’t have a power saver app to improve the battery life.
 Since this has a sealed back cover, you can’t replace the battery once it drains out completely.

-Overall, the Canvas Doodle 2 is definitely once you the best smartphones with a large screen in the Indian market under 20k.
+Overall, the Canvas Doodle 2 is definitely one of the best smartphones with a large screen in the Indian market under 20k.
 Even though this doesn’t have a full HD display, the screen is brilliant, but the capacitive stylus pen input is not impressive mainly due to the lack of a digitizer.
 It has good build, camera and additional software features and comes with a free flip cover that doubles up as a stand.
 At a market price of about Rs.
 17,999, it’s a bit costly compared to other similar range smartphones.
 If you can compromise on the price and the lack of a memory card slot, for the large display and the build quality, go for it.

 - Brilliant display